adam-maj/tiny-gpu/README.md

 ## GPU

 tiny-gpu is built to execute a single kernel at a time.

-In order to launch a kernel, we need to load external program memory with our kernel code, load data memory with the necessary data, specify the number of threads to launch in the device control register, and then launch the kernel by setting the start signal to high.
+In order to launch a kernel, we need to do the following:

+1. Load global program memory with the kernel code
+2. Load data memory with the necessary data
+3. Specify the number of threads to launch in the device control register
+4. Launch the kernel by setting the start signal to high.

-The GPU itself consists of 2 control units - the device control register & the dispatcher, as well as multiple compute cores, and memory controllers with cache.
+The GPU itself consists of the following units:

-### Device Control Register
+1. Device control register
+2. Dispatcher
+3. Variable number of compute cores
+4. Memory controllers for data memory & program memory
+5. Cache

+**Device Control Register:**

 The device control register usually stores metadata specifying how kernels should be executed on the GPU.

 In this case, the device control register just stores the `thread_count` - the total number of threads to launch for the active kernel.

-### Dispatcher
+**Dispatcher:**

 Once a kernel is launched, the dispatcher is the unit that actually manages the distribution of threads to different compute cores.